 We have been recognised as a Supplier Engagement Leader by CDP for a third successive year.
 All companies making climate change disclosures to CDP receive a Supplier Engagement Rating (SER), in addition to their climate change score, rating them on how effectively they engage their suppliers on climate issues.

 2022 PERFORMANCE HIGHLIGHTS

-In 2022, 34% of our suppliers by spend had set science-based targets.
+spend had set science-based targets.
 This supports our Scope 3 reduction activities.

-We have refreshed our Supplier Code of Conduct, dividing topics into three sections for clarity.
-Business Integrity, Human Rights, and Environment.
-This will be launched externally in 2023.
+We have refreshed our Supplier Code of Conduct, dividing topics into three sections for clarity: Business Integrity, Human Rights, launched externally in 2023.